Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 But Flowers also had a pick, and Bradley McDougald a fumble recovery.

-And Quandre Diggs had a massive hit early on tight end Irv Smith that seemed to help set the tone.
+Quandre Diggs had a massive hit early on tight end Irv Smith that seemed to help set the tone.

 And Akeem King, again playing nickel, had the big fourth-down pass defense on Minnesota’s final possession.